-Robert Smyth Academy is extremely proud to become the first school in Leicestershire to receive official Leadership Academy status and is a reward for the hard work undertaken by staff and the sports leaders at the school who work tirelessly throughout the year at different events.
+Robert Smyth Academy was extremely proud to become the first school in Leicestershire to receive official Leadership Academy status and is a reward for the hard work undertaken by staff and the sports leaders at the school who work tirelessly throughout the year at different events.
 This status will raise the profile of sports leadership and the RSA sports leaders both locally and nationally.

 Which Sports Leaders UK Awards and Qualifications do we offer?

-- Level 1 Award in Sports Leadership
+- Level 1 Qualification in Sports Leadership

-- Level 2 Award in Sports Leadership
+- Level 2 Qualification in Sports Leadership

-- Level 3 Certificate in Higher Sports Leadership
+- Level 3 Qualification in Sports Leadership

 Sports Leaders benefitting the local community